l-hartman/Battleship/README.md

 # Battleship
-Group project for CPSC224.
-Implementaion of battleship in Java
+group project for CPSC224.
+Implementaion of battleship in Java using swing